Maximal Anderson Localization and Suppression of Surface Plasmons in Two-Dimensional Random Au Networks: Simulation Details

-and an external electric field $\boldsymbol{E}_{\mathrm{ext},i}$ (in our case the evanescent field produced by the scanning electron beam).
-Here, the wave number reads $k=\omega/c$ and the interparticle unit distance vector is $\boldsymbol{e}_{ij}=\boldsymbol{r}_{ij}/r_{ij}$.
-As we seek to approximate the geometry of the holes in the two-dimensional random networks, we approximate the NP as highly oblate ellipsoids, for which an analytic solution for the polarizability tensor exists.
-Along the principle axis of the ellipsoid (denoted by $i$) it reads \cite{bohren1983}
+As we seek to model the geometry of the holes in the two-dimensional random networks, we approximate the NPs as highly oblate ellipsoids, for which an analytic solution for the polarizability tensor exists.
+Along the principle axis of an ellipsoid (denoted by $m$) it reads \cite{bohren1983}